ssomers/Bron-Kerbosch/README.md

 over 5 or 3 samples.
 Order of a graph = number of vertices.

+A random graph is easy to generate and objective, but not ideal to test the performance of the algorithm itself, because when you're looking for maximal cliques, the actual data most likely comes in cliques, some of which are near-maximal and cause the heartaches described in the paper.

 # Executive summary
 * Better algorithms invented to counter treacherous cases stand their ground on a vanilla random graph.
 * Programming language makes a difference, as in factor 2 up to 8.